CxCore-xyz/Cx_BushWear-QBCore-ESX-/README.md

 # Cx_BushWear-QBCore-ESX
-This scripts makes bush prop as item wich you can wear it and camouflage you from others, supports QBCore and ESX.
+This script makes bush prop as item wich you can wear it and camouflage you from others, supports QBCore and ESX.

 # Preview
 https://www.youtube.com/watch?v=Ns3Ftb_rI38